-1. Remove the existing PHM, if one is installed.
-See "Remove a processor and heat sink" on page 131.
+- 1. Remove the existing PHM, if one is installed.
+See "Remove a processor and heat sink" on page 144. - 2.
+If you are replacing a heat sink, replace the processor retainer.
+Processor retainers should not be reused.

 Note: Replacement processors come with both rectangular and square processor retainers.
 A rectangular retainer comes attached to the processor.
 The square retainer can be discarded.